ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 ### 1.1.2.
 Exam notes

 * Need for end users/customers to deploy infrastructure with tight controls in a self-service way, use Service Catalog.
+* Can be configured to automatically tag resources when created.

 ## 1.2.
 Cost Explorer